georapbox/js-utils/packages/is/isDate/README.md

 <a name="isDate"></a>

 ## isDate(value) ⇒ <code>Boolean</code>
-Checks if 'value' is a date.
+Checks if a value is a date object.

 **Returns**: <code>Boolean</code> - True if 'value' is a date, else returns false.